stenciljs/site/docs/components/styling.md

 ### What is the Shadow DOM?

 The [shadow DOM](https://developers.google.com/web/fundamentals/web-components/shadowdom) is an API built into the browser that allows for DOM encapsulation and style encapsulation.
 It is a core aspect of the Web Component standards.
-The shadow DOM shields a component’s styles, markup, and behavior from its surrounding environment.
-This means that we do not need to be concerned about scoping our CSS to our component, nor worry about a component’s internal DOM being interfered with by anything outside the component.
+The shadow DOM shields a component's styles, markup, and behavior from its surrounding environment.
+This means that we do not need to be concerned about scoping our CSS to our component, nor worry about a component's internal DOM being interfered with by anything outside the component.

-When talking about the shadow DOM, we use the term "light DOM" to refer to the “regular” DOM.
+When talking about the shadow DOM, we use the term "light DOM" to refer to the "regular" DOM.
 The light DOM encompasses any part of the DOM that does not use the shadow DOM.

 ### Shadow DOM in Stencil

 The shadow DOM hides and separates the DOM of a component in order to prevent clashing styles or unwanted side effects.
-We can use the shadow DOM in our Stencil components to ensure our components won’t be affected by the applications in which they are used.
+We can use the shadow DOM in our Stencil components to ensure our components won't be affected by the applications in which they are used.

 To use the Shadow DOM in a Stencil component, you can set the `shadow` option to `true` in the component decorator.